DataTalksClub/datatalksclub.github.io/_people/ivanbilan.md

 web: https://medium.com/@ivanbilan
 ---

-Engineering Manager at Personio.
-Technical areas of interest: Machine and Deep Learning for NLP, Microservices and Big Data.
+Engineering Manager at Personio, currently working on Identity and Access Management.
+Main technical interests include building microservices for data intensive applications, MLOps for NLP, as well as Deep Learning research.